CAN’T LOSE WEIGHT NO MATTER WHAT?

 Simply changing the ratio of macronutrients (protein, carbohydrates and fat) you consume daily, can be the most effective switch you can make for weight loss.

 If you feel tired or have cravings in the afternoon, it’s often caused by unstable blood glucose and insulin levels (from eating sugar and drinking coffee all day long).
 If you want more energy, eat protein with breakfast and lunch.
 You’ll notice a big difference in how you feel mid-afternoon.
+Your appetite will be much more stable through the day.
+Studies show that high protein meals increase satiety and lead to eating less later in the day.

+So not only will eating more protein, create an optimal hormonal situation for weight loss, it’s also going to make you feel fuller and more able to stick to your diet.
 If you are having a hard time losing weight, one of the first steps should be looking at how much protein you eat compared to carbohydrates.

 Want help figuring out how much to eat?
 Check out my online nutrition coaching program.